iliyangenkov/TMDB/README.md

 2. **Exploratory Data Analysis (EDA)**
    Gaining insights from the dataset through:
-   - Exploring the distributions of Genres and other variables in the data
+   - Exploring the distributions the variables in the data, and any correlations between them
    - Conducting individual film analysis on two films of choice, involving research outside the dataset

 3. **Data Visualisation**